-The jewel in the crown of Málaga’s cultural scene.
-This is the first “pop-up” of the Paris-based cultural centre to be based outside France.
+The jewel in the crown of Malaga’s cultural scene.
+This is the first “pop-up” of the Paris-based cultural centre, the Centre Pompidou, to be based outside France.

 The ‘Cube’, a multicoloured glass box, adorns the top of the gallery converting it into one of the city’s most iconic buildings.